First Beach on the Olympic Peninsula. Credit Jaisril via Flickr CC

-If the thought of enduring another week of summer filled with beeps and boops of their games and videos makes you cringe, fear not!
+If the thought of enduring another day filled with beeps and boops of their games and videos makes you cringe, fear not!
 For there is a magical place where electronic gadgets will be forgotten, a place where your wolves can howl at the moon.
 It’s the Olympic Peninsula and it’s amazing.

 Camping, fishing, hiking, bird-watching, swimming, crabbing, rockhounding, digging huge holes in the sand — you can do all these activities and more on the peninsula.
 The one thing you might not be able to do is update your social media every two minutes.
 Wifi is close to nonexistent when you’re deep in the woods and life moves at a different speed.
 There simply isn’t enough time in the day to enjoy everything and be glued to a screen.